Stanko/kostatadic.com/content/blog/2017-11-28-a-man-on-his-knees/index.md

 tags = [ "friendship", "jenita", "love", "poetry" ]
 +++

-Jenita believe me, I really ain't lying I'm losing my mind and I can't stop crying The pain has no end, it is terrifying It's like the worst torture, but without dying
+Jenita believe me, I really ain’t lying
+I’m losing my mind and I can’t stop crying
+The pain has no end, it is terrifying
+It’s like the worst torture, but without dying

-Jenita believe me, I really am trying Jenita have mercy, Jenita stop hiding
+Jenita believe me, I really am trying
+Jenita have mercy, Jenita stop hiding

 _**2012**_